Santa Fe Community College

 - Established in 1983, Santa Fe Community College has grown rapidly, both in enrollment and campus expansion.
 Today, the college serves more than 8,000 students in any given semester in its credit, noncredit and adult basic education programs.
 SFCC's campus is situated on 366 acres off Richards Avenue, south of Rodeo Road.
 Construction has been guided by a long-range campus development plan, which has enabled the college to create a first-class, state-of-the-art learning environment with modern classrooms, technologically smart labs and other specialized spaces, including centers for fitness education, the arts, early childhood development and instructional technology.
 SFCC is currently accredited through the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), one of six regional accrediting associations in the United States.

-- The nearest community college to Santa Fe Community College is Southwestern College (Santa Fe) (3.8 miles away).
+The nearest community college to Santa Fe Community College is University of New Mexico-Los Alamos Campus (26.4 miles away).

 - College Location Mi.
 Students